zdravkov/kendo-docs/api/framework/kendo.md

 ---
-nav_title: kendo
+title: kendo
-title: API Reference for methods and properties in Kendo UI Framework
+page_title: API Reference for methods and properties in Kendo UI Framework
 description: Examples and detailed explanation of Kendo UI methods and properties.
 ---